g0ofycat/Reporter/README.md

 	PlayerName = Player.Name, -- The player's name of the person suspected of exploiting Reason = Reason, -- The reason they were reported MovementKey = movementKey, -- Encoded string that is used to replay the player's movement Score = score, -- The score is calculated by how young the players account is and how many mutual friends they have.
 It's a common trend between exploiters I found when making this module.
 Check FriendCheckerInit.lua for more information.
-This doesn't have a part in actually detecting the cheater though, use this if you want to sort players based on low likely they are.
+This doesn't have a part in actually detecting the cheater though, use this if you want to sort players based on how likely they are.
 	Timestamp = tick(), -- When the player was reported RecordTime = recordTimeNum -- How long the suspected exploiter was recorded for } :: ReportData